BaidarSamir/Emotion-Profiling-and-Suicide-Risk-Detection/README.md

 ## Abstract

-We investigate whether a compact Transformer (DistilBERT) can simultaneously support nuanced emotion profiling and binary suicide risk detection for text-based mental-health support systems.
-Using the GoEmotions corpus and a curated SuicideWatch dataset, we construct task-specific heads, apply class-weighted loss functions, and evaluate both validation and test performance.
-The study further quantifies label imbalance, monitors convergence behavior, and applies pruning plus dynamic quantization to produce deployable INT8 checkpoints.
-A production-ready FastAPI service exposes both models through REST endpoints for real-time inference.
+This study implements DistilBERT-based models for two distinct mental health classification tasks: multi-label emotion profiling on the GoEmotions dataset (29 categories) and binary suicide risk detection on the SuicideWatch dataset.
+The implementation incorporates Focal Loss to address class imbalance, class-specific threshold optimization for multi-label predictions, and stratified 40/10/50 train/validation/test splits.
+Models achieve 39.24% F1-micro (with optimized thresholds) on GoEmotions and 97.07% accuracy on SuicideWatch validation sets.
+The study includes model compression via 30% pruning and INT8 quantization for efficient deployment, with a FastAPI service providing REST endpoints for real-time inference.

 ## Table of Contents
 - [Architecture Overview](#architecture-overview)